-Display adapters/drivers produced by Barco, Image Systems, and NDSsi (Planar/Dome) have been tested and found operable for Windows XP-based VistARad workstations.
+Display adapters/drivers produced by Barco, Image Systems, and NDSsi (Dome) have been tested and found operable for Windows 7-based VistARad workstations.

-While following vendor instructions for configuring drivers, ensure that monitors are configured to run as "separate desktops."
-This is essential for proper operation of VistARad on Windows XP workstations.
-Vendor documentation for each display adapter uses different terms to describe separate desktops.
-For the applicable vendor, review the table below and ensure that the steps related to separate desktop setup are completed as drivers are being installed.
+To configure the high-resolution display subsystems, follow vendor instructions for installing all associated hardware and configuring drivers.
+Make sure that all of the monitors are configured to run as "separate desktops."
+This is essential for proper operation of VistARad on Windows workstations.
+Note that documentation and driver configuration dialogs for display adapters for different vendors may use different terminology to describe separate desktops (e.g., Barco uses the term "dual view" for this).